lukmuk/em-scalebartools/README.md

 * Requires the useful [EM tool](https://imagej.net/plugins/imbalence) plugin by **IMBalENce**  as FEI/TFS images are scaled with [SEM FEI metadata scale](https://imagej.net/plugins/sem-fei-metadata-scale).
 Install via the Fiji update site.

-* Download the `macros` folder and copy it to your Fiji installation folder.
+* Download the latest [release](https://github.com/lukmuk/em-scalebartools/releases), extract the `macros` folder, and copy it to your Fiji installation folder.
 It will add the `QuickScaleTools.ijm` and `FEI_Crop_Scalebar.ijm` macros to the macros folder and the `ScaleBarTools.ijm` toolset to the `macros/toolset` folder.

 * Restart Fiji and select the `ScaleBarTools` from `More Tools...` (>>) menu.